alexwlchan/alexwlchan.net/src/_drafts/markdown-image-syntax.md

 Those empty square brackets are a visual clue that something is missing.
 Even if you don't know what alt text is, you might wonder what's meant to go there.

-And if you do know what alt text is and what this syntax means, you know you're choosing not to write it -- choosing to exclude visually impaired users -- and if that choice is made explicit, maybe you'll go back and fill it in.
+And if you do know what alt text is, this syntax makes it an explicit choice not to use it.
+You know you're choosing not to write alt text -- choosing to exclude visually impaired readers -- and that subtle reminder means you're more likely to go back and add it.

 Compare to the equivalent HTML: